How to Prepare for the ACT Math Test

 Taking ACT Math practice tests is a surefire way to prepare for test day.
 Studying this way allows you to review under test-day conditions and can help you identify a target score, your areas of improvement, and which concepts you solidly understand.

-Looking at sample questions in ACT Math practice tests helps you feel more confident with the material.
-You can find ACT Math practice test sample questions like this one on the ACT website.
+Looking at sample questions in ACT Math practice tests helps you feel more confident with the material you’re reviewing.
+You can find ACT Math practice test sample questions on the ACT website.

 Source: ACT.org

 Practice really does make perfect.
-You'll want to take a few practice tests throughout your review to measure your progress and increase confidence in the weeks/months leading up to test day.
+You'll want to take a few ACT Math practice tests throughout your review to measure your progress and increase confidence in the weeks/months leading up to test day.

 Learn From Your Mistakes

 Let's be honest: you may not know where your improvement areas are or how much you need to improve when you begin studying for ACT Math.
-While you may be able to ballpark how you're doing, you won't know for sure until you pick up your pencil and start reviewing.
+While you may be able to ballpark how you're doing based on math scores, you won't know for sure until you pick up your pencil and start reviewing.

-Making mistakes is integral to learning how to be great at something.
+Making mistakes is an integral part of learning how to be great at something.
 When you make mistakes, try not to get frustrated, even if that's your first instinct.
 Try to see every mistake you make as an area for opportunity and growth.

-When you make a mistake, you can identify where you went wrong and what you can do to avoid it next time.
-Keep doing problems with the same concept you didn't quite get the first time.
+When you make a mistake, ensure you can identify where in the problem you went wrong and what you can do to avoid it next time.
+Keep doing problems with the same concept that you didn't quite get the first time.
 This is the best strategy to ensure you don't fall into the same pitfalls on test day!

 Review Foundational Concepts

-Reviewing your foundational concepts is integral to your ACT Math practice.
+Reviewing your foundational concepts is integral to your ACT Math test practice.
 ACT guides can help you lay the foundation for what you’ll need to succeed.
-Based on the section’s format, your ACT Math study guide will likely include themes such as:
+Based on the above format of the ACT Math section, you should ensure you spend extra time reviewing:

 • Trigonometry